WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Dig this for an opening act: a model hops into a sunbed at a local gym only to get fried alive as it malfunctions for God knows what reason.
 The irony?
 She's supposed to appear on a cover for an issue of Cosmopolitan magazine.

 Next thing we see is the same gym, years later, showcasing all the busy bodies in tight leotards and leg warmers doing dance routines and exercises for our viewing pleasure.
 (As one would expect in a movie called Aerobicide!)
-Some montage and sultry poses later, one of the regulars of this fine establishment gets murdered by a king-sized safety pin whilst showering.
+Some montage and sultry poses later, one of the regulars of this fine establishment gets murdered with a king-sized safety pin whilst showering.
 How a pin can be used to stab someone to death or is strong enough to put holes into heads fatal enough to kill them is beyond my knowledge, but manageress Rhonda isn't gonna have any more of her clients dropping like flies!

-The film may sound like a lot of loops and twists, but Aerobicide is actually pretty cheesy for a supposed murder mystery, hence me having a hard time trying to swallow any of this as serious banter.
+The film may sound like a lot of loops and twists, but Aerobicide (1987) is actually pretty cheesy for a supposed murder mystery, hence me having a hard time trying to swallow any of this as serious banter.
 For one, why not just close down the gym for a while instead of risking the lives of your patrons, staffs and bypassers?
 And all this in a few weeks?
 Phenomenal!
 Then there's some issues with the film's technical aspects; lighting on some night/dark scenes makes it hard for me to make out who dies, effects used in these murders are pretty cheap albeit bloody, and then there's the uninteresting dialogues we have to put up with, more mind-numbing as they are inaudible in some scenes.

-In the near end, it tries to play it straight with some nice twist and some last swings on piling up some more dead bods, but is Aerobicide good enough to count on as a deserving purchase?
+In the near end, it tries to play straight with some nice twist and some last swings on piling up some more dead bods, but is Aerobicide (1987) good enough to count on as a deserving purchase?
 Well, depends on you, but it's good enough for me as a single night's renting or two.

 Bodycount: